 2. Models for Reliability Analysis.
-The analysis environment includes a reliability analysis tool, WinR [12], which requires modeling the systems with a fault tree.
-The fault tree represents the logical relationship between a top event and fault modes in the form of an AND-OR tree.
-Utilizing the fault tree models, and the failure rate information of the components, the tool calculates the expected rate for the occurrence of the selected critical system state.
+The analysis environment includes a reliability analysis tool,

+WinR [12], which requires modeling the systems with a fault tree.
+The fault tree represents the relationship between a top event and fault modes in the form of an AND-OR tree.
+Using the fault tree, and the failure rate information of the components, the tool calculates the expected rate for the occurrence of the selected critical system state

-The models for reliability analysis have strong overlap with the models for safety analysis and fault analysis.
-The most important relationships regarding reliability analysis are the following:
+The models for reliability analysis have strong overlap with the models for safety and fault analysis.
+The most important relationships are the following:

-- The top event in reliability analysis corresponds to a transition into a selected critical system state, which is modeled as part of the behavioral models. - The fault events correspond to fault modes of components that are contained in the physical models. - The fault tree can be derived from the set of all possible state trajectories that lead to the selected critical system state.
-These trajectories are fully defined by the behavioral models. - The failure rate of the components, subsystems, and systems used in reliability analysis correspond to the expected rate of the component fault modes introduced in the physical models. - The conclusion is that the behavioral and physical models contain all the information required for reliability analysis except failure rate data for the component fault modes.
-Therefore, by extending the component fault models with probabilistic information, the modeling paradigm will allow safety, diagnosability and reliability analysis from the same model set.
+- The top event in reliability analysis corresponds to a transition into a selected critical system state, which is modeled as part of the behavioral models. - The fault events correspond to fault modes of components that are part of the physical models. - The fault tree can be derived from the set of all possible state trajectories that lead to the selected critical system state.
+These trajectories are fully defined by the behavioral models. - The failure rate of the components used in reliability analysis correspond to the expected rate of the component fault modes introduced in the physical models. - The conclusion is that the behavioral and physical models contain all the information required for reliability analysis except failure rate data for the component fault modes.
+Therefore, by extending the component fault models with probabilistic information, the modeling paradigm will allow diagnosability and reliability analysis from the same model set.
 It is important to note that the relationship between the fault tree models required by the reliability analysis tool and the behavioral models is quite complicated.
-These relationships exhibit tightly-coupled behavior.
-Current system level analytical techniques do not address tightly-coupled interactions, thus making it practically impossible to expect that independently built behavioral models and fault tree models will be consistent with each other even in trivially small size systems.
+It is practically impossible to expect that independently built behavioral models and fault tree models will be consistent with each other even in trivially small size systems.